Approved by the Church on January 31, 2018

 Section 6.
 Amendment to constitution

 A. A proposed amendment may be submitted in writing at any time by the deacons or any standing committee.
-All proposals of such standing committee will be of direct interest to the standing committee, as described in each section of Article VII for each named committee.
-A proposed amendment may also be submitted in writing by any five (5) church members at
+All proposals of such standing committee will be of direct interest to the standing committee, as described in each section of Article 7 for each named committee.
+A proposed amendment may also be submitted in writing by any five (5) church members at any time.

 B. The proposed amendment, or a summary of it, must be published in at least one (1) issue of the newsletter or in at least two (2) weekly Sunday bulletins, following submission of the proposal.
 If only a summary of the proposed amendment is published, then a minimum of three (3) copies of the complete proposed amendment must promptly be filed and kept in the church office for inspection by any church member.